Three Albemarle projects move forward in Smart Scale process; One from Nelson advances

 Projects recommended for funding are:

-- Avon Street Multimodal Improvements – $15.8 million (Charlottesville-Albemarle MPO)
+- Avon Street Multimodal Improvements (only for the Druid Avenue to Avon Court section) – $15.8 million (Charlottesville-Albemarle MPO)

 - US 250/Peter Jefferson Parkway Intersection Improvements, Park and Ride, and Access Management – $20.55 million (Thomas Jefferson Planning District Commission)